tleonhardt/Python_Interface_Cpp/README.md

 If what you care about most is productivity, then SWIG is the clear winner if you want to wrap existing C/C++ code and Cython is the clear winner if you want to optimize existing Python code.

+If all of the 3rd-party Python libraries you are using are compatible with PyPy, then using PyPy can provide a painless performance boost for free.
+Given that there are no code changes required to use it, it is very much worth trying it and seeing what sort of speedup you get.

 CFFI is pretty lame unless you are using PyPy.
 But it is super easy to use with near zero learning curve.
 So if you just want to call a function or two from an existing C library, it may be your best bet.
+On the other hand, if all of the 3rd party libraries you are using work with PyPy and you only want to interface with C code (not C++), then the combination of PyPy + CFFI can result in some truly impressive performance improvements.

 pybind11 is an unstable frustrating headache at this juncture.
 Also, its performance is worse than SWIG, but it is more of a pain to use than SWIG.
 So I'd recommend staying away from it for now.